 Superannuation and the way it operates can be quite complex, which is why we built an education hub to help you make informed decisions.
 You'll find lots of dedicated articles including consolidating your super, grow your super and many more.
 There's also a number of tools and resources available to you more broadly.
 The ATO, your super comparison tool displays a table of MySuper products.
 These are ranked by fees and net returns and the list is updated quarterly.
 You can then select and compare up to four MySuper products in more detail at any one time.
 If you access the tool via your myGov login, you can also compare your current superfund besides other MySuper products.
 If you would like more information on how to choose a superfund, our wealth concierge team can give you complimentary general advice or refer you to a financial planner for personal advice.
 To get in touch, make an online inquiry through our website or drop in and see us at your local Bendigo Bank branch or if you already have a financial planner, you can simply contact them and ask for some personal advice.

 Your super is your savings for your retirement.
 Multiple super accounts may mean you are paying more than one set of fees and insurance premiums.

 Most people are eligible to choose where their employer pays their super contributions.
 This means you have control to choose your super fund and take it with you when you change jobs.
-Check with your employer if you are unsure.

 How to consolidate your super and start saving today